Siddharth-god/OpenLane-SoC-ProjectRepo/README.md

 If you see all the ports are outside of the "BLOCK" area because nothing can be placed in that area.

-The clock ports are bigger in area because clk ports input continuously sends the signal to the flip-flops in the circuit, so these are the ones who drives the whole circuit so we have to make their path bigger so they can have lower resistence.
+The clock ports are bigger in area because clk ports input continuously sends the signal to the flip-flops in the circuit, so these are the ones who drives the whole circuit therefore we have to make their path bigger so they can have lower resistence.
-It's also is the same for the clkout as it takes everythig out of the circuit alone so it needs lower resistance.
+It's also is the same for the clkout as it takes everythig out of the circuit alone therefore it needs lower resistance.

 - __BLOCKING__ :